uber-archive/hyperbahn/README.md

 ## Hyperbahn Features

-Whether you're making your service available to others, or you're a service consumer, Hyperbahn comes with many features to make application development easier:
+Whether you're making your service available to others or you're a service consumer, Hyperbahn comes with many features to make application development easier:

  - **Configuration Discovery** - Stop managing host/port files or configurations.